lizzieinvancouver/grephon/analyses/_READMEgrephonanalyses.txt

 - tablemergeclean_methodexoendo.R -- code mostly by Alana that reads in  grephontablesemiclean.csv cleans up exo and endo stuff and works on a new method column and writes out grephontable.csv

+-species.R --code by Ailene to summarize some information about species in our table. includes some cleaning.

 FAQ: